harfangk/harfangk.github.io/_drafts/2017-03-11-what-makes-pattern-matching-in-elixir-so-nice.md

 end
 {% endhighlight %}

-As you can see, the first pattern matching was split into different function heads.
+If you compare the two versions, you can see that the outermost pattern matching was split into different function clauses.
 So what's so great about this seemingly mundane feature?
-Multiple clause function heads are great because they provide a visually discernible way to break down functions into smaller parts that are easier to understand and maintain.
+Multiple clause function heads are great because they provide a visually discernible way to break down functions into smaller parts.
+Such a separation reduces the amount of code you must hold in your head to understand the function, making it much easier to write and understand functions.

-Remember that pattern matching is already being used to extract data, manipulate control flow, and guarantee an output.
+Remember that pattern matching is already being used to destructure data and manipulate control flow.
 On top of that, it can be also used for structuring the codebase.

 ## Recursion and Pattern Matching